tomdav000/Register-Login-Passport-App/README.md

 # Register-Login-Passport-App

-A mini-site showcasing the features of a register and login site, using bcryptjs, passport, and passport-local in a Node/Express application, with ejs.
+A mini-site showcasing register and login features, using bcryptjs, passport, and passport-local in a Node/Express application, with ejs.
+Although just a skeleton, this showcases the basic setup of all what's needed to create the login/register features.